 - attend at least 3 of the 4 meetings per year, and

 - be able to travel to Wellington to attend meetings.

-The standard term of appointment (or tenure) for each member will be for up to one year or at the discretion of the Minister of Education.
-The term of appointment can be less than one year if a member resigns or no longer meets the criteria.
+The standard term of appointment (or tenure) for each member will be for up to 1 year or at the discretion of the Minister of Education.
+The term of appointment can be less than 1 year if a member resigns or no longer meets the criteria.

 Individuals who are interested in applying to be on the Youth Advisory Group need to meet the criteria as listed above and register through the online process.

 Officials will shortlist candidates based on the criteria set out above, and make recommendations to the Minister of Education.
 The Ministry of Education will ensure an appropriate mix of diversity from across New Zealand.

 The Minister of Education will approve the members.